configcat/docs/website/docs/sdk-reference/node.md

 You can subscribe to the following events emitted by the client:

 - `clientReady`: This event is emitted when the SDK reaches the ready state.
 If the SDK is set up to use lazy load or manual polling, it's considered ready right after instantiation.
-If auto polling is used, the ready state is reached when the SDK has a valid config.json loaded into memory either from cache or from HTTP.
+If auto polling is used, the ready state is reached when the SDK has a valid config JSON loaded into memory either from cache or from HTTP.
 If the config couldn't be loaded neither from cache nor from HTTP, the `clientReady` event fires when the auto polling's `MaxInitWaitTime` has passed.
-- `configChanged`: This event is emitted first when the SDK loads a valid config.json into memory from cache, then each time afterwards when a config.json with changed content is downloaded via HTTP.
+- `configChanged`: This event is emitted first when the SDK loads a valid config JSON into memory from cache, then each time afterwards when a config JSON with changed content is downloaded via HTTP.
 - `flagEvaluated`: This event is emitted each time when the SDK evaluates a feature flag or setting.
 The event provides the same evaluation details that you would get from [`getValueDetailsAsync()`](#anatomy-of-getvaluedetailsasync).
 - `clientError`: This event is emitted when an error occurs within the ConfigCat SDK.